ron2015schmitt/Mathematiques-old/doc/feature-schedule/README.md

 1. [Implement >> operators](topics/inputstreams.md)
 1. [Load tensor from file](topics/fileload.md)

 ### Miscellaneous Small Features
+* Create a `Number` class to generalize (diviosn alegra numbers) real,s imaginary and complex, quaternions?
+* Refactor `NumberType` etc to use constexpr fields instead of static methods
+* overload `^` as exponentiation for vectors and matrices?
 * implement adjoint(Matrix) and ~(Matrix)
 * `+=`, `-=`, `*=`, `/=`, operators for all tensors
 * `logspace` function similar to `matlab`
-* element wise dotproducts
+* element wise dotproducts (in process)
 * refactor: `::Type` to `::type`
 * Add support for the rest of the [common math functions](https://en.cppreference.com/w/cpp/numeric/math) introduced in `C++11` and `C++20`: `frexp`, `isnan` etc, `ldexp`, `logb`, `ilogb`, `modf`, `div`, `remiander`, `remqou`, `fmod`, `ispow2`, `trunc`, `nearbyint`, `ceil2`, `floor2`, etc.
 * `TensorRW` implementation of `real(t)` and `imag(t)`
 * `TensorRW` implementation of `A.row(r)` and `A.col(r)`
 * `Matrix` constructor and assignment using parameter pack (or list?) of `Vector`, as either cols or rows
-* Refactor `NumberType` etc to use constexpr fields instead of static methods
 * Modify Taylor Series to operate at top level (not deep level.)
 Test with Scalar<Matrix> and Vector <Matrix>
    * dat(i) must call [i].
    * perhaps have a boolean in all TensorR subclasses that denotes which is faster: [i] or dat(i)